How to contribute to the Go language

 Contribution steps

-There is an official Contribution Guide, but it’s too long and boring to read.
+There is an official Contribution Guide, but it is a bit long to read.

-I am assuming you know how to contribute to a project on GitHub.
-If not, read this manual.
-I will only tell you about the specifics that apply to most Google software projects.
+I assume you know how to contribute to a project on GitHub.
+If not, read this guide.
+I cover only the specifics that apply to most Google software projects.

-First of all, we need to sign the Google Contributor License Agreements with a valid Google account at the Google CLA.
+First, sign the Google Contributor License Agreement with a valid Google Account at the Google CLA.

 2. Configure Git authentication

-Second, let’s configure authentication so we can push our changes to the Go repo.
-Log in to go Git repositories with a signed Google CLA account and click generate password.
+Next, configure authentication so you can push your changes to the Go repo.
+Log in to the Go Git repositories with the Google account you used to sign the CLA and click Generate password.

 Paste the generated script into a bash or zsh shell.